 This reduces printing costs and physical systems overhead.

 Another feature that Optix uses to reduce costs is automation.
 It has many automated functions that both collect data from documents and create documents.

 Optix uses a drag-and-drop system to help staff members create templates that automatically collect data needed for different operations.

 Perhaps the biggest drawback to Optix is that most of its efficiency gains comes from being the only system that your company needs to create and manage documents.

 If your company continues to use systems outside of Optix, like Microsoft Office or Google Drive, then the gains that it promises may not materialize.

 Cultivating employee buy-in can be just as important as choosing the right software program.

 Implementing a document management system will only be successful if you can get employees and contractors to follow the process and use the program.

-Creating use cases and demonstrating how a new system can improve performance can help to position the document management system as the solution.
+Creating use cases and demonstrating how a new system can improve performance can help to position the document management system as a worthwhile solution.
 When employees can see how a new program will help them, they are more likely to be invested in implementing it.

 In addition, having access to effective training can have an impact on employee buy-in.